| |

 After moving from the Netherlands to the San Francisco and Silicon

-Valley area (USA) ten years ago, he initially continued his previous
+Valley area in California (USA) in 1996, he initially continued his previous

 studio practice of painting and drawing on large formats of paper,